robstoll/shared-text-editor/SharedTextEditor/README.md

 ##Known issues
--   open a document if there are multiple owner with the document.
-The owner which serves the document faster is chosen
+-   Open a document if there are multiple owners with the same document name.
+The owner responds to the document discovery response first is chosen.

 ##Time spent